 Do Lhasa Apsos Shed A Lot?

-Unlike breeds with a double coat, Lhasa Apsos actually shed surprisingly little.
+Unlike breeds with a double coat, Lhasa Apsos shed surprisingly little.

 A dog’s ability to shed is related to the composition of its coat, not its length.

-Double coats require shedding because they adapt to seasonal changes, and so need to be thicker in winter, and shorter in summer.
+Double coats require shedding because they adapt to seasonal changes and need to be thicker in winter and shorter in summer.

-Lhasa Apsos however keep the same coat all year round, and this results in significantly less shedding.
+However, Lhasa Apsos keep the same coat all year round, which results in significantly less shedding.

 However, it’s worth noting that they do still shed.

 All breeds shed, apart from ones that are known as hypoallergenic.

 You’ll probably find that most of the hair a Lhasa Apso sheds will come out during grooming, meaning you can capture most of it before it ends up on the floor or furniture.